Henry Tancred (New Zealand politician)

 Henry John Tancred (1816 – 27 April 1884), also known as Harry Tancred, was a 19th-century New Zealand politician.

 Early life

-Tancred was baptised on 14 May 1816 at the Isle of Wight.
+Tancred was baptised on 14 May 1816 on the Isle of Wight.
 His father was Sir Thomas Tancred, 6th Baronet and his elder brother was Sir Thomas Tancred, 7th Baronet.
 He was educated at Rugby School.
 He served in the Austrian army and fought in Austria, Hungary and Italy.
 He was severely injured in a fall from a horse and had a speech impairment as a result.

 New Zealand

 Back in England to recuperate, he became interested in the Canterbury Association and decided to emigrate.
 He arrived in Canterbury in December 1850 from Wellington on the Barbara Gordon, just prior to the arrival of the first Canterbury settlers.

-He married Georgeanna Janet Grace Richmond in Nelson on 30 July 1857.
+He married Georgeanna Janet Grace Richmond at Christ Church Cathedral in Nelson on 30 July 1857.
+She was the sister of Andrew Richmond and the daughter of Mathew Richmond.

 Political career

 Provincial Council

 Tancred was one of three candidates for the role of Superintendent in 1853.
 The election was won by James FitzGerald.

 He became a member of the Canterbury Provincial Council at its establishment in 1853 and retained membership until the abolition of provincial government in 1876.
 In 1866, he was elected speaker of this council.